• Skip to main content

 Zucchini basil soup will keep in a tightly sealed container in the refrigerator for 3-4 days.
 It reheats well in the microwave or on the stovetop over medium heat.
 This soup can also be served chilled.

-This soup also freezes well.
+Yes.
 Allow your soup to cool completely to room temperature, then transfer to a freezer-safe container or bag.
 Soup can be frozen for 2 to 3 months when stored properly.
 If your soup does separate while thawing, it will easily come back together with a few seconds in the blender.

 📖 Recipe